hcilab/wams/README.md

 *Under the hood*, client-side events are implemented with the DOM's [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent).
 If you want to trigger a Wams client event _on the client_, you can dispatch a custom event on the document element.

-### Access rules
+### Interaction rights

-To set different rules for items, use `view.index` to differentiate between connected devices.
+To give different clients different rights for interacting with items, use `view.index` to differentiate between connected devices.

 For example, let's say we are making a card game and would like to only allow a card owner to flip it.